coastwatch-training/CoastWatch-Tutorials/README.md

 * [subset-polar-data-with-shapefile](subset-polar-data-with-shapefile)
   Download remote sensing data in polar stereographic projection from ERDDAP and subset it within the boundaries of Lake Iliamna in Alaska, where the lake shape data is presented in a different projection.
 R and python versions.
 * [seaice-thickness-climatology](seaice-thickness-climatology)
-  Calculate the lon-term monthly mean of sea ice thickness and assess the current sea ice thickness by analyzing anomalies and trends relative to the long-term mean.
+  Calculate the long-term monthly mean of sea ice thickness and assess the current sea ice thickness by analyzing anomalies and trends relative to the long-term mean.
 Python only

-  In this exercise, we will use the sea ice thickness data in the Arctic region, available through the PolarWatch data server, to study changes in monthly average sea ice thickness values.
-We will compare the current state of sea ice thickness to the historical mean and also evaluate the long-term trend from the data.

 * [jpss-seaice-concentration](jpss-projects/sport-jpss-seaice)
   Process L2 or L3 sea ice data and visualize it on a map with a polar stereographic projection.
 This tutorial is created by [SPoRT](https://weather.ndc.nasa.gov/sport/) and is designed to be run in Google Colab with pre-downloaded data files.
 Python only.